alexjnirappil/alexjnirappil/README.md

 - 👋 Hi, I’m @alexjnirappil
 - 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning cybersecurity
+- 🌱 I’m currently learning cybersecurity, salesforce and blockchain.
 - 💞️ I’m looking to collaborate on security/ peneteration projects
 - 📫 How to reach me on alexjnirappil@live.com